I use the Jaaxy keyword research tool on a daily basis, (or multiple times a day) and it’s become an essential tool that I use to grow my business.

 One of the main differences is that Jaaxy PRO gives you 15 relevant results relating to your keyword, whereas enterprise gives you 50 – plus a few additional extras.
 It’s also several times faster to use.

-You also get two free wordpress websites with hosting included, so, it’s worth checking out and you can read my in depth wealthy affiliate review here.
+They have a free 10-part starter course, which is worth checking out – you can read my in depth wealthy affiliate review here.

 If You have any questions at all, regarding keyword research or otherwise – leave me a comment below and I will get back to you!